CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 ## Library Categories

-The tabs below allow you to navigate to differnt library types.
+The tabs below allow you to navigate to different library types.

 * Rooms - This category allows you to draw walls, and see room information.